SargisYonan/uLAPack/README.md

 * fit a polynomial using least squares and get the polynomial coefficients - `ulapack_polyfit`

 ### Unit Tests
 μLAPack was developed using test-driven practices.
 The unit tests and `Makefile` for building and running the unit tests are in the `test/` directory.
 To test static memory allocation run `make ulapack_test_static`.
 To unit test the dynamically allocated methods, run `make ulapack_test_dynamic`.
-To run both tests, use `make`. `valgrind ./ulapack_test_dynamic` returns no memory leaks.
+To run both tests, use `make`. `valgrind ./ulapack_test_dynamic` returns no memory leaks while using dynamic memory allocation.

 ### Error Codes
 The following error codes can be returned from the library functions.
 See the in-file documentation for the function to check its return codes of type `MatrixError_t`.